 Using high bypass engine is not the only method of reducing exhaust temperature, however.
 Modern stealth aircraft also use exotic engines nozzles that either long and flat or with the serrated pattern so that exhaust fumes become unstable and mixed quicker with cool ambient air .As a result, the heat will be dissipated rapidly.
 In some aircraft, there are spacing between nozzle plates linked to cooling vents to help reduce the temperature of outer nozzle surface

 - F-117 and B-2 have flat exhaust nozzles

 2.F-35 with serrated nozzle and cooling vents on nozzles

-4. Test data comparison between conventional exhaust nozzle and serrated nozzle:
+4. Test data comparison between a conventional exhaust nozzle and a serrated nozzle:

-- Stealth aircraft are also designed so that from front, the view of their engines nozzles will be blocked by their vertical and horizontal stabilizer
+- Stealth aircraft are also designed so that from frontal, the view of their engines nozzles will be blocked by their vertical and horizontal stabilizer

-Example: conventional aircraft ( on the left ) have exposed engine nozzles while stealth aircraft ( on the right ) have masked nozzles
+Example: Aircraft ( on the left ) have exposed engine nozzles while aircraft ( on the right ) have masked nozzles

 - Barr, E. S. “Historical Survey of the Early Development of the Infrared Spectral